Sea-level changes: reducing the uncertainty

 Recent sea-level change has been recorded by a sparse network of coastal and island tide gauges.
 During the 20th century the rate of global averaged sea-level rise is estimated to be 1-2 mm a year, an order of magnitude larger than the average rate over the previous several millennia.
 This higher rate is linked, at least in part, to global temperature rises caused by increases in greenhouse gases.
 More specifically, the rise in sea-level reflects:

-• a long-term contribution from the Antarctic ice sheet, which is still responding to changes since the last glacial maximum,
+- a long-term contribution from the Antarctic ice sheet, which is still responding to changes since the last glacial maximum, and

 The most recent projections by the Intergovernmental Panel on Climate Change (IPCC) are for a sea-level rise of between nine and 88 cm between 1990 and 2100 and a global average surface temperature rise of between 1.4 and 5.8°C. These estimates are made by simulating how the ocean and atmosphere respond to increases in atmospheric greenhouse gas concentrations.
 The rate and magnitude of sea-level change in the next century is likely to vary from region to region around the globe, but there is at yet little agreement as to the pattern of sea-level rise.